 Single and triple rooms

-If you are currently in a single or triple and want to live in the same room next year, you must reserve your room by filling out the online housing/meal plan/parking agreement form before 4 p.m.
-Monday, March 30, 2015.
+If you are currently in a single or triple and want to live in the same room next year, you must reserve your room by filling out the Returning Student Housing Form before 11:59 P.M.
+Monday, March 20, 2017.

 If you would like to live in a single or triple next year, but do not currently live in one, there will be an in-person room draw at 9:30 p.m.
-Monday, March 30, 2015, in Marbeck Center AB.
-All roommates must be present in order to choose a triple.
-Once a room has been chosen, all roommates must file out the online housing/meal plan/parking agreement form within 24 hours or the room will be forfeited.
+Monday, March 27, in Marbeck Center AB.
+Once you have chosen your room, you must fill out the Returning Student Housing Form within 24 hours or the room will be forfeited.

 There are a limited number of single rooms available on campus.
 Single rooms are smaller rooms that are designed to house only one individual.
 Because of a limited number of single rooms on campus, it is likely that all individuals seeking a single room will not be accommodated.
 Students are strongly encouraged to have a backup plan in the event they do not receive a single room.

+All students wanting to live in a triple must attend Room Draw 9:30 P.M.
+MONDAY, MARCH 27, IN MARBECK CENTER AB.
 There are a limited number of triple rooms that can house three individuals.
+Once you have chosen a triple, all three residents will need to fill out the housing agreement.
 Students are strongly encouraged to have a backup plan in the event they do not receive a triple.

 Super Singles: doubles as single rooms